flupe/achille/docs/content/index.md

 - **Dynamic dependencies** are kept track of during execution, meaning files changing inbetween runs will *always* trigger tasks appropriately.
-- **Visualization**.
-Your generator can dump a Graphviz representation of its build graph, if you ask for it.
 - **Failure recovery**.
 Since the dependency graph of your build tasks is known at build time, if some of them fail during generation, it will always be able to complete all other tasks that are independent.